-Indication of profit or return:

-the basis of the Issue Price.
-It is not an indication of tuture profit or return.]
-OPERATIONAL INFORMATION
+Indication of profit or return: The profit or return is calculated at the Issue Date on the basis of the Issue Price.
+It is not an indication of future profit or return.]
+5. OPERATIONAL INFORMATION

-(1) ISIN Code: [] (ii) Common Code: [] (iii) Any clearing system(s) other than Euroclear and Clearstream, Luxembourg and the relevant identification number(s): [Not Applicable/give name(s) and number(s)] (iv) Delivery: Delivery [against/free of] payment (v) Names and addresses of additional Agent(s) (if any): []
+(i) ISIN Code: [] (ii) Common Code: [] (iii) Any clearing system(s) other than Euroclear and Clearstream, Luxembourg and the relevant identification number(s): [Not Applicable/give name(s) and number(s)] (iv) Delivery: Delivery [against/free of] payment (v) Names and addresses of additional Agent(s) (if any): []